 Escape the city with Express du Nord

 How do Montréalers say TGIF?
 They hop in their cars and head north for a little rest and relaxation in the Laurentian Mountains.
 But there’s also a bus that can whisk you up to some of the province’s most popular resorts towns.
-Every weekend from mid-May to mid-October, the Express du Nord offers affordable transportation between the Berri-UQAM bus station in downtown Montréal, Saint-Sauveur and Mont Tremblant.
+Every weekend from the beginning of December to mid-April, the Express du Nord offers affordable transportation between the Berri-UQAM bus station in downtown Montréal, Saint-Sauveur and Mont Tremblant.

 Find your thrill on the hill in Saint-Sauveur